 Frequently Asked Questions

-What's so special about Delta Therapy Teams?
+What's so special about our Therapy Dog Teams?

 Aren't dogs dirty and don't they carry germs?

 In an word, no!
 We ask our volunteers to ensure their dogs are washed before making their visits, so they will carry in no more "dirt" than what might be carried in by a human's shoes.
-It is also a requirement that Delta dogs are vaccinated to the highest level, and are treated regularly for worms and fleas.
-There are also very few "germs" that dogs carry that can affect humans (a sick human visitor is a much higher risk than a healthy dog visitor).

 Can I get my dog trained to become a Delta Therapy Dog?